sfc-gh-dwilczak/tutorials/docs/snowflake/tableau/key_pair/index.md

 ## Requirement
 This tutorial assumes you have nothing in your Snowflake account ([Trial](https://signup.snowflake.com/)) and no complex security needs.

-!!! warning

-    Tableau requires these versions to use key-pair:
+!!! warning "Tableau requires these versions to use key-pair:"
-        - Snowflake ODBC driver 3.4 or later
+    * Snowflake ODBC driver 3.4 or later
-        - Tableau Desktop 2024.3 or later
+    * Tableau Desktop 2024.3 or later

 ## Setup - Create key-pair